Perpendicularly magnetized Tb/Co multilayers featuring tilted uniaxial anisotropy: Experiments and modeling: Summary and Conclusions

 To conclude, we report the fabrication and magnetic characterization of multilayers composed of five periods Tb/Co with graded thicknesses of the Tb layer and constant thicknesses of Co layer.
 The structure and composition of the samples was confirmed by HAADF-STEM, EDX and PIXE techniques.
 From the experimental results it was evidenced that the relative fraction of Tb and Co is very close to its nominal values and the interfaces are well defined with non-negligible interdiffusion effects.

 We investigated the influence of Tb on the magnetic properties of these Tb/Co multilayers with varying Tb thickness and temperature.
 The magnetic characterization shows a clear Tb thickness dependence of the magnetic properties.
 All the samples exhibited a strong perpendicular magnetic anisotropy that decreases with increasing Tb layer thickness.
-We reported that the magnetization compensation point at room temperature corresponds to a Tb layer thickness of \num{1.3}.
-In addition, the temperature-dependence of the remanent magnetization suggests that a constant contribution for the magnetization of the Co and a linear one for the Tb.
+We reported that the magnetization compensation point at room temperature corresponds to a Tb layer thickness of $\qty{1.3}{\nm}$.
+In addition, the temperature dependence of the remanent magnetization indicates that both Co and Tb magnetizations vary approximately linearly with temperature, with the temperature dependence being substantially weaker for Co.
 Under this hypothesis, the relation of the compensation temperature $\mathrm{T_{M}}$ with the Tb thickness was successfully explained by assuming that the net magnetization of the system is the sum of both contributions.
 The observed scale with the Tb thickness confirms the good quality of the Co and Tb layers as well as the fine control of the Tb thickness gradient.